jmargatan/cloudflare-ddns-updater/README.md

                                   zone_id dns_record_id api_token

-Periodically checks the WAN IP address of this device by calling https://myip.dnsomatic.com/ and submit the change to the provided Cloudflare zone and DNS record, if necessary.
+Periodically checks the WAN IP address of this device by calling a WAN IP echo server and submit the change to the provided Cloudflare zone and DNS record, if necessary.
 Cloudflare API: https://api.cloudflare.com/client/v4/zones/:zone_id/dns_records/:dns_record_id